ashenafykebede/ashenafykebede/planning/retrospective.md

 ## Lessons Learned

 - Keep doing your task little by little everyday.
-- dont say I will do it tomorrow, it will be cumbersome
+- dont say I will do it tomorrow, it will become cumbersome
-- Dont wait a zoom meeting if your availability doesnt match with that of youe partner use all othe rmeans of communication. go for slack, discord, you name it
+- Dont wait a zoom meeting if your availability doesnt match with that of your partner use all other means of communication.
+Go for slack, discord, you name it.

 ## Strategy vs. Board

 ### What parts of your plan went as expected?

-- The communication , collaboration, the interview, and the PR requests to each other.
+- The communication , collaboration, interview, and the PR requests to each other.
 - I met a motivated and commited partner

 ### What parts of your plan did not work out?